ROGMARQ14/Enhanced-Content-Cannibalization-Analyzer/README.md

-# Enhanced Content Cannibalization Analyzer - v2.0
+# Enhanced Content Cannibalization Analyzer - FIXED VERSION

 ## 🚨 Problem Solved: CSV ParserError Fixed!

-The original app was failing with `pandas.errors.ParserError` due to encoding issues, delimiter problems, and poor CSV handling.
-This fixed version includes comprehensive CSV parsing improvements.
+This repository has been updated to resolve the `pandas.errors.ParserError` issues that were causing the app to fail.
+The original app was failing due to encoding issues, delimiter problems, and poor CSV handling.

-## ✅ Key Fixes
+## ✅ Key Fixes Applied

 ### 1. **Robust CSV Parsing**
 - **Encoding Detection**: Automatically detects UTF-8, Latin-1, Windows-1252, and other encodings